mcriqui/mcriqui.github.io/_portfolio/2_project.markdown

 ---
 layout: post
 title: Firefighters
-description: right information at right time
+description: right information at the right time
 img:
 quote: “No two calls are the same.”
 Captain Jon Musgrave, Station 3
 ---